Magdalena Island Boat Tour

 You will sail aboard a catamaran or a ferry, depending on the chosen option, during a journey of 1.5 to 2 hours through the waters of the strait.
 Along the way, you will enjoy panoramic views and, if you are lucky, you may spot sea lions and seabirds accompanying the navigation.

-Upon arrival at Magdalena Island, you will walk along an 800-meter trail surrounded by thousands of penguins until reaching the island’s historic lighthouse, where you will admire the immensity of the Strait of Magellan and the breathtaking Patagonian landscapes.
+Upon arrival at Magdalena Island, you will walk along an 800-meter trail surrounded by between 5,000 and 10,000 penguins until reaching the island’s historic lighthouse, where you will admire the immensity of the Strait of Magellan and the breathtaking Patagonian landscapes.
 Walking close to the Magellanic penguin colonies will be an unforgettable experience that connects you with nature and history at the southern tip of the world.

 We will then return onboard to begin the navigation back to Punta Arenas, closing a tour that combines nature, wildlife, and extraordinary landscapes in one of the most iconic destinations in Chile.